busraclik/Library-Management-System/README.md

 API Documentation

 After running the application, you can explore the available API endpoints through Swagger.
 Visit http://localhost:8080/swagger-ui.html to view the API documentation.
+Postman Collection

+You can also explore and test the API with the pre-configured Postman collection:

+Library Management System Postman Collection